-- trapCondition: Table 8 - bagID: transcribe from cloth bag, this is a unique number, written on the individual bag.
-In the event that a tag is lost, metadata can be recovered based on this value. - trapMoved: Yes, No (if 'yes', enter new location on 'trap deployment' datasheet or pertrap mobile app) - toxicodendronPossible: 'Yes', 'No' Report 'Yes' if Toxicodendron sp. is present anywhere in the plot, even if not present in trap.
+- trapID: unique identifier for trap location within the plot, designated by the clipID - trapType: Ground - trapSize: 1.5 if trapType = ground - trapCondition: Table 9 - bagID: transcribe from cloth bag, this is a unique string, written on the individual bag.
+In the event that a tag is lost, metadata can be recovered by linking value to the fulcrum record for the collection event. - trapMoved: Yes, No (if 'yes', enter new location on 'trap deployment' datasheet or pertrap mobile app) - toxicodendronPossible: 'Yes', 'No' Report 'Yes' if Toxicodendron sp. is present anywhere in the plot, even if not present in trap.
 There is no need to conduct a full survey of the plot, report toxicodendronPossible=Yes if Toxicodendron sp. is visible in any direction from the trap.